stassev/QSL_Squasher/README.md

 **Revision History:**

 ver.
+1.2 (Jan 5, 2018): Added terms neglected in eq.6 of paper.
+Terms have no effect on identification of QSL locations.
+Only Q values in spherical coordinates are affected.
+The extra contributions are suppressed by the ratio (\delta r/R), where \delta r is the scale over which B varies and R is the radius of the Sun.

+ver.
 1.1 (June 27, 2017): Added support for global models (covering the Sun in longitude and latitude).
 Treat the poles as well as the periodicity in longitude correctly.